Custom Installation and Uninstallation of Components

 ** The component will not be installed if the package drweb-dws is not installed.

-*** The Dr.Web Updater component will be installed only if virus databases, web resource category database and the spam filter are installed.
+*** The Dr.Web Updater component will be installed only if virus databases, the database of web resource categories, or the spam filter are installed.

-Installation and Uninstallation of Dr.Web for UNIX Internet Gateways Components Installed from Repository
+Installation and Uninstallation of Dr.Web Gateway Security Suite Components Installed from a Repository

-If Dr.Web for UNIX Internet Gateways is installed from repository, for custom component installation or uninstallation use the respective command of the package manager, used in your OS.
+If Dr.Web Gateway Security Suite is installed from a repository, to install or uninstall a component, use the respective command of the package manager of your OS.
 For example:

-1.To uninstall Dr.Web ClamD (package drweb-clamd) from Dr.Web for UNIX Internet Gateways installed on CentOS, use the command:
+1.To remove the Dr.Web Network Checker component (the drweb-netcheck package) from Dr.Web Gateway Security Suite installed on CentOS, use the command:

-If needed, use help on package manager used in your OS.
+If necessary, use help on the package manager of your OS.

-Installation and Uninstallation of Dr.Web for UNIX Internet Gateways Components Installed from the Universal Package
+Installation and Uninstallation of Dr.Web Gateway Security Suite Components Installed from a Universal Package

-If Dr.Web for UNIX Internet Gateways is installed from the universal package and you want to additionally install or reinstall a package of a component, you will need an installation file (with the .run extension), from which Dr.Web for UNIX Internet Gateways was installed.
-If you did not save this file, download it from the Doctor Web website.
+If Dr.Web Gateway Security Suite is installed from a universal package and you want to additionally install or reinstall a package of a component, you will need an installation file (with the .run extension) that was used to install Dr.Web Gateway Security Suite.
+If you do not have this file anymore, download it from the Doctor Web company website.

 Unpacking the Installation File

-When you launch the .run file, you can also specify the following command-line parameters:
+When you start the .run file, you can specify the following command-line parameters:

---noexec—unpack Dr.Web for UNIX Internet Gateways installation files instead of starting the installation process.
-The files will be placed to the directory that is specified in the TMPDIR environment variable (usually, /tmp).
+--noexec—unpack Dr.Web Gateway Security Suite installation files instead of starting the installation process.
+The files will be placed in the directory that is specified in the TMPDIR environment variable (usually, /tmp);

---keep—do not delete Dr.Web for UNIX Internet Gateways installation files and the installation log automatically after the installation completes.
+--keep—do not delete Dr.Web Gateway Security Suite installation files and the installation log automatically after the installation completes;

---target <directory>—unpack Dr.Web for UNIX Internet Gateways installation files to the specified <directory>.
+--target <directory>—unpack Dr.Web Gateway Security Suite installation files to the specified <directory>.

-For a full list of command-line parameters that can be specified for the launching of the .run file, enter the command:
+For a full list of command-line parameters that can be used with the installation file, run the command:

 $ ./<file_name>.run --help